rwth-acis/REST-OCD-Services/OCD-Service/README.md

 The service's user management is based on the users of the LAS2peer network.
 Simply add/remove users to/from the network.

 Configuring the database:
-- adapt the file lib/las2peer-0.0.4.1.jar/META-INF/persistence.xml
+- adapt the file ocd/eclipselink/persistence.xml
-	Note that the actual name of the las2peer jar might differ according to the version being used.
-	The jar can easily be manipulated like a zip file, e.g. using the 7-zip File Manager.
 - also adapt the file src/META-INF/persistence.xml accordingly (for build/testing purposes) Note that the property "eclipselink.ddl-generation" should maintain the value "drop-and-create-tables" as opposed to the persistence.xml in the actual service jar which is set to "create-tables".
-- make sure to also adapt the according targets in the ant build file.
+- make sure to also adapt the according targets in the build file ocd_build.xml if necessary.

 This service is based on the LAS2peer framework.
 For any information on LAS2peer please refer to the LAS2peer project wiki.